nickcam/FlareClusterLayer/README.md

 Support for both for 3.x and 4.1 arcgis js apis.

 Note: The latest version won't work with arcgis v4.0, only v4.1.
 There's a 4.0 branch in this repo where you can get to the code that works for v4.0.
-There is only an example page that uses v4.1 as well.

 ## Features